olagodavid/Top_Skills/README.md

 # Top_Skills
-A simple Python Command Application that help Andela boot campers track their progress using the learning map curriculum.
+A simple Python Command line Application that helps Andela boot campers track their progress using the learning map curriculum.